bvk4335/retail-discount-profitability-analysis/README.md

 - Capping discounts at the break-even level would have significantly improved total profit, without needing any drop in sales volume.

+- A multivariate check confirmed discount is the only statistically significant driver of profit — category, region, and channel showed no independent effect once discount was accounted for, ruling out those as root causes

 ## Final_Recommendations:
 - Set a maximum discount cap for each product category, based on its break-even point.